-In Part 1, I discussed The Golden Hour and in Part 2 looked at Depth Of Field.
-Part 3, covered Exposure and in Part 4, I will discuss a few common problems that people often experience with their photographs and provide solutions to overcome these.
+In this 4th part of the photography series, I will discuss a few common problems that people often experience with their photographs and provide solutions to overcome these.
 By Peter Wickham.

 Image too dark – under-exposed or too light – over-exposed.

 More light is required to be captured by the camera, so it requires a slower shutter speed, wider aperture, or higher ISO.
 The first two will allow more light to enter the camera, whilst the latter will make the sensor more receptive to the light being let into the camera.

 The converse will be true for over-exposed images, which are too light and therefore would require a smaller aperture, faster shutter speed or lower ISO.